rust-lang/rust/text/0000-north-star.md

 [alternatives]: #alternatives

-Instead of imposing further process structure on teams we might attempt to derive a roadmap soley from the data they are currently producing.
+Instead of imposing further process structure on teams we might attempt to derive a roadmap solely from the data they are currently producing.

 To serve the purposes of a 'rallying point', a high-profile deliverable, we might release a software product instead of the retrospective.
 A larger-scope